newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

   Control (ABC) if your business:

-  * Transports alcoholic beverages into, out of, or within New Jersey for immediate deliveries
+  * Picks up or delivers alcoholic beverages into, out of, or within New Jersey

   * Does not have an annual `transportation license or permit|transportation-license-permit`
-issuingAgency: ""
+issuingAgency: Division of Alcoholic Beverage Control (ABC)
 callToActionText: Apply for My Emergency Trip Permit
 callToActionLink: https://www.njportal.com/abc/eps
 ---